suxess-it/kubriX/bootstrap/BOOTSTRAP.md

     export KUBRIX_CUSTOMER_REPO_TOKEN="blabla"
     ```

+4. optional: set the DNS provider, which external-dns should connect to.

+    default: ionos
+    supported: ionos, route53

-4. optional: set the domain, under which kubriX should be available.
+5. optional: set the domain, under which kubriX should be available.

-    this domain will be used by external-dns.
+    This domain will be used by external-dns.
+Your provider in step 4 needs to be able to manage this domain with the credentials set in step 8.
-    TODO: customizing external-dns is not explained here and not part of bootstrap yet.
-So it will only work with ionos and 'kubrix.cloud' domain.

     ```
     export KUBRIX_CUSTOMER_DOMAIN="demo-johnny.kubrix.cloud"